 Many issues are not covered under typical mattress warranties, including:

-• Body Impressions Less Than a Certain Depth: For many mattresses, body impressions under 1 inch are considered normal and won’t qualify for a claim.
+- Body Impressions Less Than a Certain Depth: For many mattresses, body impressions under 1.5 inches are considered normal and won’t qualify for a claim.

 d.
 Conditions for Validating a Claim